zold-io/wts.zold.io/README.md

   * `GET /do-confirm`: removes the keygap from the database and returns `302`.

+  * `GET /rate.json`: returns JSON document with all the data you can find [here](https://wts.zold.io/rate).
+If the data is not ready yet, you will still get a JSON document, but it will have `valid` attribute set to `false`.
+The only valid attribute there will be `effective_rate`.

 ## Callback API

 If you want to integrate Zold into your website or mobile app, where your